 Part 2 (60 minutes) The second visit will include further testing deemed appropriate and necessary, as well as the progression of some of the exercises presented day one.
 Stair climbing and balance deficit training will be shown and progressed, in addition to trunk stabilization and home program suggestions.

-Part 3 (2.5 hours) Explore clinical decision making with the master clinician as she responds to questions and comments led by Dr. Carole Lewis, PT with the help of Keith Screen, OTR.
+Part 3 (2.5 hours) Explore clinical decision making with the master clinician as she responds to questions and comments led by Dr. Carole Lewis with the help of Keith Screen, OTR.
 Enjoy listening to high level collegial discussion loaded with evidence based practice references and clinical suggestions.